 Further, in 2006 JHMR was certified as a Best Workplace for Commuters.
 As part of this certification, we have established the Emergency Ride Home program.
 The goal of the Emergency Ride Home Program (ERHP) is to provide a safety net for employees who carpool or take alternative means of transportation to work in the Village.
 Workers qualify for the program if they did not personally drive to work the day of a personal or family emergency.

-JHMR is replacing more than 1,000 light bulbs in our buildings at a cost of almost $16,000.
+JHMR continues to replace light bulbs in our buildings.
 We are installing compact florescent bulbs that can produce light with one-quarter of the energy of incandescent bulbs.
-Also, JHMR will replace its inefficient magnetic florescent ballasts with electronic ballasts.

 JHMR will retrofit its on-mountain dining establishment, Casper Restaurant in the future.
-This will include replacing older window;, installing efficient lighting; automating and timing the heating, lighting and ventilation; and reducing drafts by installing vestibules in downstairs doorways.
+This will include replacing older windows, installing efficient lighting, automating and timing the heating, lighting and ventilation; and reducing drafts by installing vestibules in downstairs doorways.